 [BBC-Micro] 16 bit IDE interfaces with microdrives

-which is an IDE to compact flash converter and a 4GB microdrive from some
+> which is ... a 4GB microdrive from some

 More information about the bbc-micro